 * White Elephant Exchange.
 For this gift exchange, you buy one funny gag gift.
 Wrap it up and each person chooses a present under the tree at random.
 To add to the fun, allow “stealing” – where you take someone else’s gift.

 Yeah!
 You made it to the end of the 12 months of money saving challenges!
 No matter what, just know that saving money is always a good thing!
 Need some help sticking to your challenges?
 Then, ask a friend to join you and keep each other accountable for meeting your goals.
+Need some visual motivation?
+Then check out my money saving challenge printables on Etsy!

 Until my next blog post, here’s wishing you lots of joy and happiness!